 You can also use these details to set up a regular payment called a Standing Order - your bank should be able to arrange this for you.
 It can help make sure you are regularly topping up your savings.

 Make it payable to yourself and pop your account number on the back.

 You can use a service called CHAPS which is often used for high value transactions or ones which must be received by a certain date.
 Because they are guaranteed to reach their destination by the end of a specific day, there is often a charge for this type of payment.
 Ask your bank to use our account details, and make your own account number the reference that goes with the payment.

-- Electronic transfer – If possible, we will make your payment by FPS meaning that we will debit your account the same day or any future date for which you authorised the payment.
-The payment should reach your nominated account within a few hours but no later than the end of the next business day
+You can request a withdrawal to your nominated account by using our fee free electronic transfer service.
+If possible, we will debit your account the same day or any future date for which you authorised the payment.
+The payment should reach your nominated account within a few hours but no later than the end of the next working day.

 To keep you secure, on occasion we might need to verify your identity in order to carry out the instruction you give us.
 Keeping your contact details up to date will help avoid delay.

 Your interest rate can either be fixed or variable and interest paid either monthly or annually.
+Our charity account pays half yearly interest.
 For more details on your specific account, visit existing account information to check your interest rate and payment date.

-Where the balance falls below the minimum balance, interest will be earned at the prevailing basic rate, currently 0.10% gross p.a.
+Where the balance falls below the minimum balance, interest will be earned at the prevailing basic savings rate, currently 0.10% Gross1 P.A.